BesedinAlex/AugerMixerInventor/README.md

 # Auger Mixer in Autodesk Inventor

+This program was written to automatically create Auger Mixer in Autodesk Inventor which was my coursework back in university.

+## Build

-To compile an app you need to add a reference to Inventor Object Library (autodesk.inventor.interop.dll).
+This is basic Windows Forms .NET app so you just need Visual Studio to compile it.
+Beforehand you need to add a reference with it to Inventor Object Library (autodesk.inventor.interop.dll).
 Usually it can be found on path `C:\Windows\Microsoft.NET\assembly\GAC_MSIL\Autodesk.Inventor.Interop\*`.